Site icon View from La Vila

 Benidorm

-From La Vila, the line runs towards the spectacular tourist towers of Benidorm, where you’ll need to change trains for Dénia.
+From La Vila, the line runs towards the spectacular tourist towers of Benidorm, where you’ll need to change trains for line L9 to Dénia.

-If you fancy a closeup look at Benidorm’s amazing beach and unique skyline, get off at Benidorm and it’s a 20 minute stroll down to the sea and Benidorm’s small Old Town.
+If you fancy a closeup look at Benidorm’s amazing beach and unique skyline, get off at Benidorm stop and it’s a 20 minute stroll down to the sea and the small Old Town.
+Check out the best places to view Benidorm’s skyline here.

 For Playa Levante, get off at Benidorm Intermodal stop – again, it’s a 20 minute walk down hill to the beach and more bars than you can shake a stick at.

-Benidorm’s Playa de Levante.
-Benidorm twin beaches are amazing but they do get very crowded!
+Playa de Levante.
+Benidorm’s twin beaches are amazing but they do get very crowded!

 Change in Benidorm